 I haven't thought about "fender skirts" in years.
 When I was a kid, I considered it such a funny term.
 Made me think of a car in a dress.

-Thinking about "fender skirts" started me thinking about other words that quietly disappear from our language with hardly a notice.
+Thinking about "fender skirts" started me thinking about other words that quietly disappeared from our language with hardly a notice.

 Like "curb feelers" and "steering knobs."
 Since I'd been thinking of cars, my mind naturally went that direction first.
 Any kids will probably have to find some elderly person over 50 to explain some of these terms to you.